- M.D., Albany Medical College

 Bio

 Dr. Beth Kirkpatrick received her M.D. from Albany Medical College.
 She performed an internship, residency and chief residency in Internal Medicine at the University of Rochester.
 Her Fellowship in Infectious Diseases was performed at Johns Hopkins University, which included clinical sub-specialty training and training in both basic and clinical/translational research under Dr. Cynthia L. Sears and Dr. David A. Sack.
 During her clinical fellowship, she received additional training in tropical diseases.
 Dr. Kirkpatrick joined the faculty of the University of Vermont in fall 1999.
-She served as the founding director of the UVM Vaccine Testing Center from 2001-2025, serves as the Principal Investigator of the UVM TGIR-COBRE center, and started as Chair of MMG in 2018.
+She served as the founding director of the UVM Vaccine Testing Center from 2001-2025, serves as the Principal Investigator of the UVM TGIR-COBRE center, and became Chair of MMG in 2018.